Does it Snow in Tokyo? When & What to Expect in Winter

 a person stands in a seemingly endless rooms of blue strands of twinkle lights

-teamLab Planets TOKYO is one of the most popular Instagram spots in Tokyo.
+teamLab Planets TOKYO is one of the most popular Instagram spots in Tokyo to pair with Japan captions.

 The digital art museum features all kinds of immersive exhibits that stimulate all five senses.